pandenaman007/FealtyX-Assignment/README.md

 - Modify any sections or add additional details specific to your project as needed.

 ### Saving the README
-Save this content in a file named `README.md` in the root of your project directory, a
+Save this content in a file named `README.md` in the root of your project directory